 Some of the most iconic Gibson guitars ever

 Since the brand was founded in 1902, Gibson Guitars has been unarguably one of the guitar world’s greatest innovators.
 Producing one of the first solid-body guitar models, and the first humbucking pickups among countless other innovations, Gibson’s guitars have managed to fuse pioneering innovations with incredible playability and instrument design.
-As a result, an army of the most respected musicians throughout history have chosen Gibson to help them create.
+As a result, an army of the most respected musicians throughout history has chosen Gibson to help them create.

 There are innumerable Gibson guitars that could be considered iconic, but here are five that we consider to have made the biggest impact on the musical world…

 The most famous of all Gibson guitars, the Les Paul needs no introduction.
 First introduced in 1952, the Les Paul has graced so many classic recordings that it is impossible to measure its impact on the musical world.
 Constructed with a solid mahogany body and a maple cap, with a mahogany set neck, the original Gold Top models were loaded with two P90 pickups.
 In 1957, Gibson developed the legendary PAF humbucking pickups, and the Les Paul was duly equipped with them from that point onwards.
 This is, perhaps, the moment the modern, iconic Les Paul was born.